AWG Private Chefs Logo

 1. Pinot Noir or French Burgundy and a Oven Roasted Chicken

 Roast Chicken...
 A favorite dinner of The Barefoot Contessa herself, Ina Garten.
-Roast chicken can be as fancy or as simple as you want it to be, is wonderfully tasty as leftovers, and when you've got a bunch of it left, can easily be turned into beautiful rich chicken stock that can easily be frozen.
-The perfect cold weather winter wine for a Wednesday night roast chicken, (or Friday in the case of Ina & Jeffrey) is Pinot Noir from the cooler climate regions of Carneros or Monterey of California, or if you're feeling a little "international" look for a beautifully full bodied French Burgundy.
+Roast chicken can be as fancy or as simple as you want it to be, is wonderfully tasty as leftovers, and when you've got a bunch of it left, can easily be turned into a beautiful rich chicken stock that can easily be frozen.
+The perfect cold weather winter wine and for pairing for a Wednesday night roast chicken, (or Friday in the case of Ina & Jeffrey) is Pinot Noir from the cooler climate regions of Carneros or Monterey of California, or if you're feeling a little "international" look for a beautifully full-bodied French Burgundy.

 champagne and buttered popcorn wine and food pairings